ASIMNEUPANE/BlogApp_Backend/nosql/jest.md

 ## Why Unit Testing?

-Bug Detection: Identifies bugs early in the development cycle, making them cheaper and easier to fix.
+**- Bug Detection**: Identifies bugs early in the development cycle, making them cheaper and easier to fix.
-Code Quality: Ensures code quality by verifying that individual units behave as expected.
+**- Code Quality**: Ensures code quality by verifying that individual units behave as expected.
-Refactoring Confidence: Facilitates refactoring by providing a safety net against unintended changes.
+**- Refactoring Confidence**: Facilitates refactoring by providing a safety net against unintended changes.
-Documentation: Serves as documentation for how code should behave.
+**- Documentation**: Serves as documentation for how code should behave.
-Regression Testing: Guards against regressions by validating that existing functionality continues to work as intended.
+**- Regression Testing**: Guards against regressions by validating that existing functionality continues to work as intended.

 ## What is Jest?